dthain/distsys-fa24/project.md

 If your project is similar to something that already exists (e.g. Bitcoin or Chord or DNS) then explain carefully how your work differs from the original.
 - **Architecture**.
 Describe in detail how the internals of the system will work.
+Draw a detailed diagram of the system showing how the processes in the system relate to each others.
+Give a detailed diagram showing how each of the essential functions of the system work.
+For example, if the three key operations of your system are insert/rename/delete, then show exactly how an insert, a rename, and a delete work.
-Draw a detailed diagram of the system showing how the processes in the system relate, and examples of how they communicate in order to carry out the essential functions of the system.
-Detail how the system handles names or identifiers: what do they mean, how are they generated, how they are made unique, and how items in the system are discovered or located.
+Describe how the system handles names or identifiers: what do they mean, how are they generated, how they are made unique, and how items in the system are discovered or located.
 Detail how the system is made reliable in the presence of failures: what happens if the network goes down or individual processes crash, and how the system responds.